Creep (Radiohead song): Critical reception

-Reviewing the 1993 reissue, Larry Flick of Billboard wrote: "Minimal cut, boosted with just a touch of noise, relies mainly on an appropriately languid, melodic vocal (which also vaults into Bono-esque falsetto range) to pull the whole thing together.
-A possible spinner for alternative and college radio."
-Troy J. Augusto from Cashbox described it as a song "for all those of the post-pimple set who just can't find their way in this big ol' world.
+Reviewing "Creep" for Melody Maker in September 1992, Sharon O'Connell described it as "a stormer, a perfect monster of a malevolent pop song ...
+Like all the best pop, it gently strokes the nape of your neck before it digs the bread knife in.
+Aggression is rarely this delicious."
+Larry Flick of Billboard wrote: "Minimal cut, boosted with just a touch of noise, relies mainly on an appropriately languid, melodic vocal (which also vaults into Bono-esque falsetto range) to pull the whole thing together."
+He predicted it could be popular on alternative rock radio and college radio.

+Troy J. Augusto from Cash Box said "Creep" was "for all those of the post-pimple set who just can't find their way in this big ol' world.
 Vocalist Thom Yorke is our too-self-aware hero who won't let a little disillusionment keep him down.
 Song's hook is the razor-sharp guitar play that frames Yorke's gnashing of teeth."
 Marisa Fox of Entertainment Weekly wrote that "Creep" was "the ultimate neurotic teen anthem", marrying the self-consciousness of the Smiths, the vocals and guitar of U2, and the "heavy but crunchy pop" of the Cure.

-Sharon O'Connell from Melody Maker viewed it as "a stormer, a perfect monster of a malevolent pop son that kicks in with a minimal, dismal shuffle and laconic whisper".
-She added, "Curiously, this makes Radiohead seem like some bunch of semi-industrial mates to Suede.
-It's the same self-awareness and suss that does it, the same brashness simply wielding different tools, and, like all the best pop, it gently strokes the nape of your neck before it digs the bread knife in.
-Agression is rarely this delicious."
-Martin Aston from Music Week gave it four out of five, describing it as "stunning".
-Tom Doyle from Smash Hits also gave it four out of five and named it Best New Single, praising Yorke's lyrics, the "crunching guitar" and the "delirious" chorus.
 A reviewer from People called it a "startling pop song" and a "gripping descent into love's dark regrets".
+Steve Lamacq from Select said it was "spectacularly under-achieving (but beautifully self-effacing)".

+When "Creep" was reissued in the UK in September 1993, it was named the week's best single by Smash Hits, NME and Melody Maker.
+Edwin Pouncey of NME wrote that it had "clout, class and truth proudly branded on its forearm", while Tom Doyle of Smash Hits praised the lyrics, "crunching guitar" and "delirious" chorus.
+Martin Aston of Music Week gave it four out of five, describing it as "stunning".